 What support is available?

 Throughout your course you will receive support from a dedicated FE College online tutor.
-Every weekday (excluding Bank Holidays) a team of e-learning programme quality leaders are also available to deal with any issues you may have with your e-learning programme.
-Just give them a call on 0191 215 4100.
+A team of Quality Assurance Course Leaders are available between 8am–8pm Monday to Thursday and 9am–5pm Friday (excluding Bank Holidays) to deal with any issues you may have with your online course.
 If you have a technical issue, you can use the same number to talk to a member of the technical support team.
 You can also get assistance at any time while you are logged on by clicking on the Help button onscreen.

 How do I get in touch with my tutor?

 You can contact your FE College tutor by v-mail.
-If you wish to speak to us about the vision2learn system or any issues you may have with your e-learning programme you may call 0191 215 4100 on any weekday (excluding Bank Holidays) between 9am and 5pm.
+If you wish to speak to us about the vision2learn system or any issues you may have with your online course please call 0191 215 4100 between 8am–8pm Monday to Thursday or 9am–5pm Friday (excluding Bank Holidays).
 At all other times you can get in touch using the vision2learn v-mail service.

 Is there a user manual to help me find my way around vision2learn?